raylras/neoforge-1.21-example-mod/README.md

 A NeoForge 1.21 example mod written in Kotlin.

-This mod introduces an item called "Infinity Bucket" which can store multiple fluids, with each fluid's capacity up to `Integer.MAX_VALUE`.
+This mod introduces an item called "Infinity Bucket" which can store multiple fluids, with each fluid's capacity ~~up to `Integer.MAX_VALUE`~~.

+Update: Now capacity up to `Long.MAX_VALUE`

 Inspired by Avaritia.